-While there is a diversity of power sector modeling tools to analyze U.S. grid or market operations at varying levels of detail and accuracy, such tools do not yet exist at a robust level for the combined power system of Canada, Mexico, and the United States, limiting the ability of modeling to estimate costs and benefits of increasing cross-border trade.
-One exception is the Regional Energy Deployment System (ReEDS), which does represent both the United States' and Canada's power systems.
-90 Sample, preliminary analysis from this model is highlighted in Figure 6-6.
-The Department of Energy's Office of Energy Efficiency and Renewable Energy is working with the National Renewable Energy Laboratory to expand this model to Mexico in cooperation with the Mexican Secretariat of Energy and the Mexican National Energy Control Center.
-Final results will be used to understand the implications of a variety of U.S.-Mexican energy scenarios; inform decision-making about renewable energy integration and crossborder energy markets; and establish the analytical framework for long-term strategic thinking about a shared North American energy future.
-The U.S. Department of Energy, Natural Resources Canada, and Mexico's Secretariat for Energy are also supporting a 3-year effort through the North American Renewable Integration Study (NARIS) to share data and enable modeling and analysis of coordinated planning and operations across North America under high-market-penetration renewable energy scenarios.
+While there is a diversity of power sector modeling tools to analyze U.S. grid or market operations at varying levels of detail and accuracy, such tools do not yet exist at a robust level for the combined power system of Canada, Mexico, and the United States, limiting the ability of modeling to estimate costs and benefits of increasing cross-border trade.73 One exception is the Regional Energy Deployment System (ReEDS), which does represent both the United States' and Canada's power systems.74 Sample, preliminary analysis from this model is highlighted in Figure 6-6.
+DOE's Office of Energy Efficiency and Renewable Energy is working with the National Renewable Energy Laboratory to expand this model to Mexico in cooperation with the Mexican Secretariat of Energy and the Mexican National Energy Scenarios, inform decision making about renewable energy integration and cross-border energy markets, and establish the analytical framework for long-term strategic thinking about a shared North American energy future.

+DOE, Natural Resources Canada, and Mexico's Secretariat for Energy are also supporting a 3-year effort through the North American Renewable Integration Study (NARIS) to share data and enable modeling and analysis of coordinated planning and operations across North America under high-market-penetration renewable energy scenarios.
 The ReEDS United States, Canada, and Mexico models will be used to inform the NARIS study scenarios.
 The NARIS study will be completed in 2018.